Filter elements, the heart of dust collectors – what makes them tick and how they work

 Diffusion

-a particle of very small size flows with the air stream, but does not follow the streamlines, but deviates from them.
+A particle of very small size flows with the air stream, but does not follow the streamlines, but deviates from them.
 During these movements, it can hit a fiber or other particles and stick there.
 The cause of this diffuse behavior lies in Brownian molecular motions.

 Diffusion